thecapo/ticketViewer2019/README.md

     ● ```subdomain``` is your unique identifier

   ###### Note
-    ● Request the tickets for your account, page through tickets when more than 25 are returned
+    ● Request the tickets in the account, page through tickets when more than 25 are returned
     ● Display them in a list
-    ● Display individual ticket details

   #### Error Handling
     ● If a user inputs a invalid ticket id an error will come up ● If zendesk api is down